-When a foreign body is full thickness or intra-ocular, there are limited options.
+When a foreign body is full-thickness or intra-ocular, there are limited options.
 If the object is thought to be inert, such as glass or plastic, the patient can be observed serially.
 All metallic foreign bodies should be removed regardless of the depth, as they react with the stroma, causing a rust ring.
 Small rust rings can be left, as they will often go away on their own, or they can be serially shaved away as the stroma continues to regenerate.
 Central corneal foreign bodies or rust rings should undergo aggressive removal, as they have the most impact on future vision.
-Secondary iritis can a finding with inadequate removal of rust rings.
+Secondary iritis can be a finding with inadequate removal of rust rings.

 With any painful red eye, with a foreign body sensation, other etiologies must be ruled out.
 A broad differential diagnosis is helpful.
 The following differential for corneal foreign bodies includes but is not limited to: